What if a building looks solid during an open home, but hidden movement, cracking, moisture, or material damage is already weakening the structure?

 - Water damage: Roof leaks cause progressive deterioration of timber roof members, potentially leading to failure.

-Roof inspections are essential after severe weather events, when adding rooftop equipment, and as part of regular maintenance programs.
+Roof inspections are essential after severe weather events, when adding rooftop equipment, and as part of regular maintenance programmes.

 Australia's building stock includes many older structures that may not meet current standards or have deteriorated over time.
 Research indicates that over 60 per cent of new apartment buildings have some form of defect, highlighting that age alone is not the only factor.
 Both new and old buildings require vigilant inspection.